Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Conclusion

 While we provided the mathematical formulation of the approach for A- and D-optimal designs, we focused our numerical experiments on A-optimality in the presence of spatial correlations.
 Extensions of the mathematical formulation and empirical studies of D-optimal designs in the presence of correlations in space and time domains are still required.
+Algorithmic approaches such as the standard greedy swapping (exchange) algorithm~\cite{fedorov2013theory,pazman1974convergence,wynn1970sequential} can be used to seek a local optimum of the OED objective; however, as with the coordinate descent optimization approach, it can be computationally expensive for increasing cardinality of the design space.
+This work focused on extending the popular relaxation approach for solving binary OED formulation where gradient-based optimization routines are utilized to find a local minimum of the OED objective.
+Nevertheless, in future work we plan to provide empirical comparisons to assess the quality and computational cost of various OED formulations and solution approaches.